AdrianeTroyRoa/SimpleCalculator/README.md

 * Capable of clearing and all clearing functions
 * Accepts long numbers except those with decimal points
 * Minimalistic look because of the plain black and white color
-* Uses Java Swing and AWT (which are part of the Java Foundational Classes) as the main concept behind the UI.
+* Uses Java Swing and AWT (which are part of the Java Foundational Classes) as the main components behind the UI.

 ## Screenshots